Stryków: Modern history

 In 1902 Stryków was linked by rail to Warsaw and Łódź, which was followed by population growth.
 This rail link was closed for some years but was reopened in October 2011.
-Shortly after receiving civic independence in 1923, Strykow recovered as a town, with the economy based on shoemaking and tailoring.
+Shortly after regaining town rights in 1923, Stryków recovered as a town, with the economy based on shoemaking and tailoring.
 In Stryków yarn and textiles were produced, and there was a brickyard.

-The town had approximately 5,000 inhabitants in 1939 when the German troops arrived to occupy the town.
-About 2000, or 40 percent, were Jewish.
+The town had approximately 5,000 inhabitants in 1939 when the German troops invaded and occupied the town.
+About 2,000, or 40 percent, were Jewish.
 They were abused constantly by the German policemen and the local ethnic German population.
 Their possessions were stolen.
 After being forced into an overcrowded ghetto (up to eight people shared each room) with no sewage system, in 1942 they were rounded up.
-Some were sent to the Lodz ghetto and most to the Chelmno death camp where they were gassed immediately.
+Some were sent to the Łódz ghetto and most to the Chełmno extermination camp where they were gassed immediately.
 Only around 20 survived the war.

 Poles in the town were used as forced labor during the German occupation.
 The town was 45% smaller after the war due to the outflow of local Germans who moved west with the retreating German troops, the murder of almost the entire Jewish community, and deaths in the Polish community.

 Northwest of the center of Stryków, are the remains of the Jewish cemetery, where the last burial took place in 1946.

 In the post-war period, Stryków has become a bedroom community for the Łódź metropolis - many residents working in Łódź or in Zgierz and the new industrial estates.
-Stryków now has many great opportunities, being located at the intersection of the two major highways in Poland, A-1 and A-2.
+Stryków now has many great opportunities, being located at the intersection of the two major highways in Poland, A1 and A2.